Kenan Stadium: Other uses

 Aside from hosting college football events the stadium has been used for several purposes.
 It serves as the venue for the spring commencement ceremonies for the school.

 United States Presidents John F. Kennedy and Bill Clinton both spoke in the stadium in 1961 and 1993, respectively.
-On October 12, 1961, Kennedy spoke in a fourteen minute speech to a crowd of around 32,000 in Kenan Stadium as he accepted an honorary law degree from the university.
+On October 12, 1961, Kennedy spoke in a fourteen-minute speech to a crowd of around 32,000 in Kenan Stadium as he accepted an honorary law degree from the university.
 President Clinton spoke before a crowd of over 50,000 on Tuesday night October 12, 1993 where he urged the passage of the Brady Bill, while also discussing health care reform and family medical leave, among other topics.

 Following the deaths of US Presidents Franklin D. Roosevelt and Kennedy, memorials were held in their honor at Kenan Memorial Stadium.
-Roosevelt's service was held on April 14, 1945 where over 6,000 people attended and university President Frank Porter Graham spoke regarding the deceased.
-The service in honor of Kennedy was held on May 17, 1964 and was held in part to raise money for the Kennedy Memorial Library on Harvard University's campus.
+Roosevelt's service was held on April 14, 1945, where over 6,000 people attended and university President Frank Porter Graham spoke regarding the deceased.
+The service in honor of Kennedy was held on May 17, 1964, and was held in part to raise money for the Kennedy Memorial Library on Harvard University's campus.
 Over 10,000 people attended and paid $10 a ticket to hear former University President Graham, Kennedy's brother and United States Senator Ted, and Kennedy's mother Rose speak.

 Between 1963 and 1971, the university held festival at the end of the spring term called Jubilee and as the event grew several performances took place in Kenan Stadium in 1969 and 1970.
 Aside from the Jubliee, Kenan Stadium has hosted several concerts throughout its history: Jimmy Buffett (1979), The Spinners (1979), The Beach Boys (1980), Joan Jett and the Blackhearts (1982), U2 (1983), Grandmaster Flash & The Furious Five (1983), and Bruce Springsteen (2003), among others.
 Following the men's basketball team following their victory in the 1982 National Championship game, the stadium hosted a welcome home celebration for the team where over 20,000 fans attended.
 Following the school's victory in the 1993 national championship game, a victory celebration was planned to be hosted in Kenan, but was instead held at the Dean Smith Center because of rain.
 For several years Kenan hosted a fireworks display on July 4, but this was moved away from the stadium in 2019 because of increased costs to protect the stadium's artificial turf.
 In addition, there were some safety concerns after one fireworks was deflected off the stadium's barrier walls, but none were harmed.

-In April 2026, Kenan Stadium will host two baseball games between the Savannah Bananas and Texas Tailgaters of the Banana Ball Championship League.
+In April 2026, Kenan Stadium hosted two baseball games between the Savannah Bananas and Texas Tailgaters of the Banana Ball Championship League.